wengwenchao123/SubGraph-Learning/README.md

 The SubGraph Learning method is located in the `SGL module` folder.

 ## Model
-We have integrated the SubGraph Learning method into the code frameworks of models such as `DDGCRN-main` to ensure fair comparisons.
+We have integrated the Spatio-Temporal SubGraph Learning method into the code frameworks of models such as `DDGCRN-main` to ensure fair comparisons.

 ## Running the Model
 Please refer to the `README` file in each model framework for instructions on setting up the environment and running the models.